GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 ##### Install the Docker Engine

 The Docker Engine is available for Windows, macOS and Linux.
-Follow [Docker's installation guide](https://docs.docker.com/engine/install/) to install it on your system.
+Follow [Docker's installation guide ⧉](https://docs.docker.com/engine/install/) to install it on your system.

 ##### Download the Docker image